Section

 Recognising the Symptoms

-Often the most noticeable sign, sometimes loud enough to wake a partner in another room.
+Often loud enough to wake a partner.
 Not every snorer has sleep apnoea, but significant sleep apnoea is almost always accompanied by snoring.

-A partner noticing the person stop breathing and then restart with a snort or gasp.
-If someone has told you this is happening, it is one of the most important things to tell your doctor.
+A partner notices the person stop breathing and restart with a snort or gasp.
+If someone has told you this, it is one of the most important things to mention to your doctor.

-Waking after a full night in bed still feeling exhausted.
-Many people with sleep apnoea have normalised this feeling over years without realising it reflects a treatable condition.
+Waking after a full night still feeling exhausted.
+Many people normalise this over years without realising it reflects a treatable condition.

 A dull pressure headache on waking that clears within an hour of getting up.
-This is caused by a build-up of carbon dioxide in the blood overnight.
-We have a dedicated article on morning headaches and their connection to sleep apnoea.
+Caused by overnight build-up of carbon dioxide in the blood.

 Struggling to stay awake during meetings, in front of the television, or while reading.
-Falling asleep at the wheel is a serious risk in people with significant untreated sleep apnoea.
+Falling asleep at the wheel is a real risk in significant untreated sleep apnoea.

-Each breathing interruption triggers a surge in the body’s stress response that can disturb heart rhythm during sleep, particularly relevant for people with atrial fibrillation.
-We cover this in our nocturnal palpitations article.
+Each breathing pause triggers a stress surge that can disturb heart rhythm overnight, particularly relevant in atrial fibrillation.

 Who Is at Risk?